 _____ Are Here to Help You Treat and Prevent Hot Flashes

 Some women learn to manage hot flashes and night sweats and can live a normal life even when symptoms are present.
 Other women, however, find them unmanageable and disturbing.
-If you are in the latter category and none of these tips is working, it’s time to make the call.
+If you are in the latter category and none of these tips are working, it’s time to make the call.